ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 ## Help out with [the wiki](https://github.com/ppy/osu-wiki)

-The wiki is our official knowledge base about anything and everything about osu!
-The wiki is looking for more contributors to make the site up to date with fresh new knowledge, and to reach a wider audience via translations.
+[The wiki](https://github.com/ppy/osu-wiki) is our official knowledge base about anything and everything about osu!.
+The wiki is always looking for more contributors to help keep the site up to date with fresh new knowledge, and to reach a wider audience via translations.

 Read more about how you can get started contributing to the wiki [here!](/wiki/osu!_wiki_Contribution_Guide)